...

 Safer Alternatives:

 Swap out black plastic utensils for bamboo, stainless steel, or wooden options.
 Bamboo and wood are naturally free of harmful chemicals, while stainless steel is highly durable and safe for high-heat cooking.
-These options will give you peace of mind knowing that each meal you prepare isn’t introducing unwanted chemicals into your body.
+Just use caution with bamboo and wooden item as it can grow microscopic mold.

 3. Plastic Food Storage Containers and Wraps